-And out of those top three, I think the Propur is the best overall in terms of contaminant reduction.
+And out of those two, I think the ProOne is the best water filter pitcher overall in terms of contaminant reduction.
 I also like the fact that you can use it in emergency situations when potable water might not be available.

 Drinking more water - and drinking clean, filtered water - is an important part of enjoying a healthier lifestyle.
 Don't put it off!

 What about you?
-Have you tried any of these filter pitchers?
-Which one do you think is the best?
+Do you have any of these filter pitchers in your home?
+Which one do you think is the best water filter pitcher?
 Let us hear from you in the comments!